rpf13/the-collection/README.md

 - The biggest motivation and critical feedback, I got from my mentor Tim Nelson.
 A very big THANK YOU Tim, for giving me guidance, technical advice but also motivation to not give up and always try to get the best out of everything.
 You are such an awesome human being!!!
 - A big Thank you to Ed Bradley from Code Institute team, who has helped me with a few very nasty issues in the project
 - I also want to thank Daisy Mc Girr, Mentor at Code Institute, for being such an inspiring and supportive person in the CI Slack community, but also for producing awesome Django content on her [Youtube](https://www.youtube.com/@IonaFrisbee) channel.
-- A big thank you also goes to the awesome Code Institute Slack community, who was alway very supportive!
+- A big thank you also goes to the awesome Code Institute Slack community, who was always very supportive!